ONSdigital/dp-data-tools-go/mongo-fixes/update-dimension-links/README.md

 update-dimension-links
 ==================

-This script is to update the dimensions URLs in each instances to be unversioned (to not contain /v1)
+This program updates dimension URLs in the `instances` collection -  removing any versioning (i.e. `/v1/` substring)

 ### How to run service
 * Run `go build`